Gift Card Agreement & User Guide

 Using your gift card

 You may use your Card as often as you like to obtain goods and services up to the value of the Card.
 Each time you use your Card, we will deduct the amount of the transaction from the remaining value associated with the Card.
 The Card is not reloadable and cannot be used after its value reaches $0.00 or after the Card expiration date (shown on the front of the Card), whichever occurs first .
 To pay for purchases at merchants that accept Visa® debit cards, you should use the Card as you would a credit card, by selecting the "credit" payment option and signing the sales receipt.
 You can also use the Card as you would a debit card, by selecting the "debit" payment option and entering your PIN.
-If you do not know or remember your PIN, you may select a new PIN by contacting Customer Service at 800.627.2140.
 This PIN cannot be used to give cash access at ATMs or cash back at Merchants.
 You should not disclose your PIN to anyone.
 If the security or confidentiality of your PIN is compromised, you should notify us immediately by calling Customer Service at 800.627.2140.
 A PIN may not be needed in order to purchase goods or services at merchant locations that accept Visa® debit cards.

 You are responsible for keeping track of the available balance on your Card.
 Because transactions posting to the Card are not managed by individual merchants, merchants generally will not be able to determine the available balance on your Card, so you need to know the exact balance BEFORE making a purchase.
 To obtain your available balance and a record of daily updated Card transactions, visit us online at www.eastwestbank.com or call 800.627.2140 (Note: There is no charge for online or telephone inquiries).
 Customer Service is available 24 hours per day, 7 days per week.
 We strongly urge you to regularly review your Card's online transaction history.
 Your failure to review this information could affect your rights with regard to unauthorized transactions or transaction errors.
 If you use your Card for more than its available value, you agree to pay us the difference upon demand.
 If you have a problem with a purchase that you make with the Card, or if you have a dispute with a merchant, you must deal directly with the merchant.
 If you are entitled to a refund for any reason relating to a Card transaction, you agree to accept the refund under the policy of that merchant.
 We are not responsible if a merchant does not honor your Card or does not return your Card to you.
 You may not place a “stop payment” on any Card transaction.